About Hair loss conditions and treatments at Dermatology Associates of Atlanta

 Alopecia areata is another common cause of hair loss.
 It is a disease that causes the body to form antibodies against its own follicles.
 Alopecia areata causes sudden hair loss in smooth, circular patterns on the scalp, beard, or eyebrows, and can be the result of stress, genetics, or immune system deficiencies.

 Traction alopecia is caused by certain hairstyles in which hair is pulled too tightly.
 Traction alopecia can cause scarring of the scalp and can eventually lead to permanent hair loss.

 The onset of hair loss is difficult to prevent because no one knows when and if they will experience hair loss.
 However, once you’ve realized that your hair is thinning, there are hair loss medications that are proven to help prevent further hair loss including Propecia® (finesteride), and topical Rogaine® (5% minoxidil).
-Rogaine® and Propecia ® are FDA-approved to slow the progression of hair loss and should also be used after hair restoration surgery to prevent future hair loss.
+Rogaine® and Propecia® are FDA-approved to slow the progression of hair loss.
 Oral medications, such as Propecia® and Avodart®, work better for re-growing hair.
 Oral medications show better results when used in conjunction with topical medications.
-A visit with Dr. Griffin will provide you with a prevention/treatment plan to meet your specific hair loss needs.
-Dr. Griffin can also prescribe other compounds containing Retin-A for your hair loss prevention requirements.
+Our hair restoration specialists will provide you with a prevention/treatment plan to meet your specific hair loss needs.
+Our team may also prescribe other prescription compounds containing medications like Retin-A and others for your hair loss prevention requirements.